tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 removes and and replaces extensions from ClientHelloInner with a single "outer_extensions" extension.
 The list of outer_extensions include those which were removed from ClientHelloInner, in the order in which they were removed.
-The hash contains full ClientHelloInner hash H computed above.
+The hash contains the full ClientHelloInner hash H computed above.

 This process is reversed by client-facing servers upon receipt.
 Specifically, the server replaces the "outer_extensions" with extensions contained in